 The EWB Challenge Series is delivered by Engineers Without Borders Australia in collaborations with our partner organisations across the world.
 Community-identified project briefs, supporting resources, and live stakeholder engagement opportunities present a clear pathway for students to develop future-fit professional skills and personal engineering vision.
 These flexible programs support the tertiary sector in the delivery of curriculum-integrated and career-relevant applications to theoretical study.

-The EWB challenge as a whole has opened our eyes to humanitarian engineering and the positive impacts it can have on communities.
+The EWB Challenge as whole has opened our eyes to humanitarian engineering and the positive impacts it can have on communities.
 We have been challenged to step outside of our own culture and create a design solution that would be viable in a different community to our own.
-From this experience, our team is now able to move forward to other projects recognising that engineering is more than just creating a design; it’s about utilising communities’ strengths, combined with engineering principles to provide a solution that will improve a person’s life in some small way.

 The EWB Challenge Series is embedded into the curriculum of universities across Australia and New Zealand.
 The EWB Australia team closely collaborates with university academics as well as course tutors, faculty, and students, to ensure education offerings are valuable, exciting, and readily adapted to suit a variety of course structures.
 EWB Australia engages with universities through strategic university partnerships, university partnerships, and program delivery partnerships based on the depth and breadth of activities.